ahmedtalaat327/Spring/README.md

 <!-- ABOUT THE PROJECT -->
 ## Database Version: 💉</br>
-* Here we use <a href="https://en.wikipedia.org/wiki/Oracle_Database">Oracle</a> Database through Oracle with (ManagedDataAccess.dll) this library can be used as a connection object and execute all sql commands as string.
+* In the project we use <a href="https://en.wikipedia.org/wiki/Oracle_Database">Oracle</a> Database through Oracle with (ManagedDataAccess.dll) this library can be used as a connection object and execute all sql commands as string.

 </br>